Vault: Decentralized Storage Made Durable: Evaluation

 \subsection{Physical Deployment}

-Next, we evaluate \sys using our Raft implementation.
-We deploy 10,000 \sys nodes on Amazon EC2 in 5 AWS zones (us-west, ap-southeast, eu-central, sa-east, af-south) across 5 continents.
-We launch 20 c5.9xlarge instances with 36 vCPU, 72GiB of memory and 12Gbps network bandwidth in each zone, and run 100 peers on each instance.
+Next, we evaluate \sys using our implementation.
+We deploy 10,000 \sys nodes on Amazon EC2 across five AWS zones (us-west, ap-east, eu-central, sa-east, af-south) spanning five continents.
+In each zone, we launch 20 \texttt{m5.4xlarge} instances, each with 16 vCPUs, 64 GiB memory, and up to 10 Gbps network bandwidth, and run 100 peers per instance.
+To evaluate store and retrieve operations, we launch a client in one of the five regions to issue a store operation.
+After the store completes, we immediately launch another client in a randomly selected region to issue a retrieve operation using the stored hash.
+The retrieving node performs a sanity check to confirm that the data block is correctly recovered.

-As mentioned earlier, we implemented an IPFS-like decentralized storage system using Kademlia DHT as a comparison system.
-We directly use Kademlia's \texttt{PUT\_RECORD} interface to store the data object, and set the replication factor to 3 to match the redundancy of \sys.
-Each data object is split into $\kin \cdot \kout$ records.
-This splitting scheme ensures good storage load balancing across nodes in the system.

-In the evaluation of \store and \query operation, we select a random node as client to perform one pair of operations.
-The client node first issues \store with a randomly generated object.
-After the \store returns an object ID, it immediately issues a \query with the returned ID to retrieve the object.
-The node performs sanity check to make sure the object is properly retrieved.

-In the evaluation of repairing, we trigger a special command to force nodes to evict the oldest member that stores the chunk.
-This is equivalent to the member being disconnected from the network.
-The remaining group members locate a new member to replace the evicted one.
-We report the latency between the eviction and the instant when the new member is known to successfully store the chunk.

-We evaluate the system with a simulated DHT routing system that provides node discovery in constant time.
-This simplification mitigates the effect of DHT routing performance on the result, and focus on the performance differences between the protocols.

 \paragraph{Latency Results.}